opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/nexi/PAYMENT_PAGE/README.md

 **4. Integration ID and Configuration ID**

-The ``integrationId`` and ``configurationId`` values that identify the payment integraiton can be found in the top left of your configuration details page.
+The ``integrationId`` and ``configurationId`` values identify the payment integraiton and payment configuration, which can be found in the top left of your configuration details page.

 **Note**: